Peppercorn sauce

 Whilst there is a gentle kick from the black peppercorns, this is not regarded as a spicy sauce, to reduce the kick though you could use milder green peppercorns instead.

-A peppercorn sauce without cream
+Can I make peppercorn sauce without cream?